 If the program you wish to participate in does not appear in the SAGL program catalog and is not offered through a WKU-affiliated study abroad provider or university, you will need additional approvals in order to participate in the program and receive credit.
 First, check with your Academic Advisor or academic department to determine whether they will support your decision to study abroad on the particular program for credit.
 Next, send information about the program (links, dates, location, courses, etc.) to the Study Abroad Advisor who advises on programs in the particular region, and set up an advising appointment to discuss your study abroad plans.

-If you receive approval to participate in the non-WKU affiliated program, you will need to either independently arrange to obtain WKU credit through your department or obtain approval from the appropriate Department Head on the Course Approval Form for transfer credit via the study abroad course approval process.
-You will also need to register for your study abroad program through SAGL and complete the same application process as student who are participating in WKU-affiliated programs.
+If you receive approval to participate in the non-WKU affiliated program, you will need to either independently arrange to obtain WKU credit through your department or receive approval for transfer credit via the study abroad course approval process.
+You will also need to apply and be approved to study abroad through the SAGL application process and attend pre-departure orientation.

 Students who wish to study abroad for extensive periods of time should be aware of WKU residency requirements.
-At least twenty-five percent (25%) of all coursework must be earned at WKU and at least one-third (1/3) of the hours used in the major and minor must be earned through instruction at WKU.
+At least twenty-five percent (25%) of all coursework must be earned at WKU and at least one-third (1/3) of the hours used in the major and minor must be earned at WKU.
 For more information, click here.

 download Adobe Acrobat Reader.

 Note: documents in Excel format (XLS) require Microsoft Viewer,